iqnupe/terraform-null-label/README.md

 You can control the case of the tag names (keys) for the labels using `var.label_key_case`.
 Unlike the tags generated from the label inputs, tags passed in via the `tags` input are not modified.

 There is an unfortunate collision over the use of the key `name`.
-Cloud Posse uses `name` in this module to represent the component, such as `eks` or `rds`.
+The module uses `name` in this module to represent the component, such as `eks` or `rds`.
 AWS uses a tag with the key `Name` to store the full human-friendly identifier of the thing tagged, which this module outputs as `id`, not `name`.
 So when converting input labels to tags, the value of the `Name` key is set to the module `id` output, and there is no tag corresponding to the